 Arson Resulting in Injury

 The penalties of the crime of arson resulting in injury are even more severe if the victim is seriously injured.
 If an act of arson results in serious bodily injury, permanent disability, or disfigurement for a firefighter or someone else, this crime becomes a second-degree felony, and those accused will face up to 15 years in prison.
+The financial burden of medical expenses due to such injuries can be overwhelming, making legal representation essential.

 It is important to remember that any of these charges can be filed independently or in addition to any other arson charges, such as first-degree felony arson or second-degree felony arson.
 In other words, it is possible that you will be convicted of arson resulting in injury and first or second-degree arson.